-Per 45 CFR §92.42, written copies or electronically retrievable facsimiles of Freedom of Choice forms are maintained for a minimum of three years in the HCBS Web Tool.
+Per 45 CFR §92.42, written copies or electronically retrievable facsimiles of Freedom of Choice forms are maintained for a minimum of three years in the HCBS Web-based system.
+Copies are maintained in the HCBS web-based system or the DSDS case record until such time the participant is in the HCBS web-based system.
 Participants are also provided with a signed copy.